 GeneCards Summary for DAZ1 Gene

 DAZ1 (Deleted In Azoospermia 1) is a Protein Coding gene.
-Diseases associated with DAZ1 include azoospermia and partial deletion of y.
+Diseases associated with DAZ1 include azoospermia and male infertility.
 Among its related pathways are Translational Control.
-GO annotations related to this gene include RNA binding and translation activator activity.
+GO annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is DAZL.

 UniProtKB/Swiss-Prot for DAZ1 Gene

 RNA-binding protein that plays an essential role in spermatogenesis.
 May act by binding to the 3-UTR of mRNAs and regulating their translation.
 Promotes germ-cell progression to meiosis and formation of haploid germ cells.